SMSpp-Project/smspp-project/README.md

   Unit-Commitment problems, as well as for quite a lot of the mechanics of the SMS++ core library.

+- [`LukFiBlock`](LukFiBlock): a very simple main for running tests with [LukFiBlock](https://gitlab.com/smspp/lukfiblock).
+It just creates one and loads it from a stream; little more than a compilation check.

 - [`MCF_MILP`](MCF_MILP): solve a `MCFBlock` with both a `MILPSolver` and a `MCFSolver` and compare the results.
 This is a test for `MCFBlock`, `MCFSolver`, `MILPSolver` and its derived classes (`CPXMILPSolver` and